drizzle-team/hanji/readme.md

-Armin is a designless command line user interface builder for nodejs+typescript. by [@_alexblokh](https://twitter.com/_alexblokh)
+Hanji is a designless command line user interface builder for nodejs+typescript. by [@_alexblokh](https://twitter.com/_alexblokh)

 You can create your own static views by extending `View`.
 You're free to use any